Rupert Richardson: Death

 On January 24, 2008, Richardson died in Baton Rouge.
 Her body lay in state at the Old Louisiana State Capitol.
 After her death, Bobby Jindal, then Governor of Louisiana, declared January 31 to be "Rupert F. Richardson Day".

 Family

-Through Richardson's father, Richardson was a first cousin of Norma Holloway Johnson, a former United States District Judge of the United States District Court for the District of Columbia and the first African-American woman to serve as Chief Judge of a United States District Court.
+Through Richardson's father, Richardson was a first cousin of Norma Holloway Johnson, a former United States District Judge of the United States District Court for the District of Columbia and the first African-American woman to serve as Chief Judge of that United States District Court.
 Johnson is notable for presiding over the 1998 grand jury investigation of President Bill Clinton.